HireVue: Legal challenges

 In November 2019, the Electronic Privacy Information Center filed a complaint to the Federal Trade Commission alleging that Hirevue's software caused harm to American workers through its collection of biometric data, bias towards those with different genders, races, sexual orientations and "neurological differences", and its failure to meet standards for artificial intelligence systems set by the Organization for Economic Cooperation and Development.

 In 2023, a Massachusetts resident filed a lawsuit against CVS Health in federal court alleging that the company utilized Hirevue and Affectiva's software to assign applicants an "employability score", which was partly based on an applicant's "conscientiousness", "responsibility", and "innate sense of integrity and honor".
 The lawsuit was settled out of court in July 2024.

 In March 2025, the American Civil Liberties Union of Colorado filed a complaint to the Colorado Civil Rights Division and the Equal Employment Opportunity Commission alleging that Hirevue's software discriminated against a deaf and Native American employee at Intuit when she applied for a promotion at the company.
+Hirevue denied the allegations, stating that Intuit had not used the company's AI-based assessment technology in the interview process.